Data File Convert

 The document and links to other documents will cover the following items.

-3. When approaching a file content conversion (i.e. EBCDIC-encoding to ASCII-encoding) it is a good practice to use an existing data definition of the record layout if one exists.
+3. When approaching a record content conversion (i.e. EBCDIC-encoding to ASCII-encoding) it is a good practice to use an existing data definition of the record layout if one exists.
 Creating a new or propriety set of data definition specifications increases the risk of introducing new errors in the conversion process.

 4. A COBOL copy file that defines the record layouts within a file is usually available or a COBOL program with a working storage definition may be "cut-and-pasted" into a new COBOL copy file that is then used to create a data conversion process at the field level.